capytaine/capytaine/docs/user_manual/resolution.rst

 Green function
 ~~~~~~~~~~~~~~
 A class used to evaluate the Green function, deriving from :class:`~capytaine.green_functions.abstract_green_function.AbstractGreenFunction`.
-Two of them are available in the present version:
+In the present version, a single class is implemented, although it offers many parameters for customization:

 :class:`~capytaine.green_functions.delhommeau.Delhommeau` (Default)
    The method implemented in Nemoh (see [Del87]_ and [Del89]_).